cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `regex_all_matches(haystack, regex)`

 Return an array of all the substrings that match the regex.
 If no match is found, this returns an empty array.
-Prefer [regex_first_match](#regex_first_match) if all you need is the first match.
+If you only need the first match, use [regex_first_match](#regex_first_match).
 See [regex_is_match](#regex_is_match) for details on regex support.

 **Code examples**